bclement1/bclement1/README.md

 - 👋 Hi, I’m @bclement1
 - 👀 I’m interested in nature... and coding!
-- 🌱 I’m currently learning NoSQL!
+- 🌱 I’m currently learning Docker!
-- 💞️ I’m looking to collaborate on any interesting project!
+- 💞️ I’m looking to collaborate on anything related to AI (particularly to Computer Vision or NLP)!
 - 📫 How to reach me: clement.boulay@student-cs.fr

 <!---